 What is Jimmy Goldstein's net worth?

-He is also known for owning the Sheats-Goldstein Residence in Los Angeles which has been used in many films, TV shows and photo shoots.
+He is also known for owning the Sheats-Goldstein Residence in Los Angeles, which has been used in many films, TV shows, and photo shoots.
 The Sheats-Goldstein Residence was one of the primary filming locations in the 1998 movie, "The Big Lebowski."

 Early Life

-James F. Goldstein was born on January 5, 1940 in Milwaukee, Wisconsin to Nanette and C. Ellis Goldstein.
+James F. Goldstein was born on January 5, 1940, in Milwaukee, Wisconsin, to Nanette and C. Ellis Goldstein.
 His father owned a department store in Racine called Zahn's.
 Jimmy would later attribute his flashy clothing as a backlash to his father's stodgy and formal dressing habits.

 Wisconsin was home to famed architect Frank Lloyd Wright.
 There are three Frank Lloyd Wright properties in Racine, Wisconsin.
-This is how Jimmy was exposed and became passionate about architecture.
+This is how Jimmy was exposed to and became passionate about architecture.

-As a kid Jimmy became enthralled by basketball.
-At the age of 15 he was hired by the Milwaukee Hawks to sit courtside and keep game stats.
+As a kid, Jimmy became enthralled by basketball.
+At the age of 15, he was hired by the Milwaukee Hawks to sit courtside and keep game stats.
 Describing this experience decades later:

 "Once I did that and sat courtside for the games, I was totally hooked.
 My entire life has been devoted to professional basketball since then.
 I have such a passion for the game.
 I think there's more athleticism displayed in basketball than in any other sport."